PubNubDevelopers/chat-component-app-live-event/README.md

 #### ComposeMessageBox

-This is the where the chat user composes messages to be sent to the event chat channel.
+This is where the chat user composes messages to be sent to the event chat channel.

 ````tsx
       <ComposeMessageBoxWrapper>